Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 ### Try it yourself!

-1. Can you add your own audio?
+1. Can you add your audio?
-2. Can you add your own video?
+2. Can you add your video?
 Find a great meme and make it appear!

-**Hint** Remember you need a fully qualified URL here for example: **https://montana-media-arts.github.io/web-tech-Spring2019/data/Brahms.mp3**
+**Hint** Remember you need a fully qualified URL here for an example: **https://montana-media-arts.github.io/web-tech-Spring2019/data/Brahms.mp3**

 #### Screenshot